abbashumein/Mental-Health-Sentiment/README.md

 Uses PyTorch and Transformers to tokenize, train, and evaluate

-Plans to integrate a Streamlit-based web app for real-time usage
+Integrated a Streamlit-based web app for real-time usage